Randomized measurement protocols for lattice gauge theories: Symmetry-conscious randomization

 We illustrate our approach first for spin systems with particle number symmetry, $\hat{S}_{N}\equiv\sum_j (\sigma_j^z+1)/2$, where $j$ labels a lattice site and $\sigma^a_j$ ($a=x,y,z$) are Pauli matrices acting on the site.
-A physical state, pure or mixed, is structured with respect to one or more non-zero symmetry sectors.
-Symmetry-conscious randomization is achieved with two-qubit gates of the form
+We emphasize that symmetry-conscious randomization schemes for particle number symmetry have been considered before~\cite{hao2022classical,zhao2021fermionic,wan2022matchgate}, but it serves as a simplified setting in which to develop the particular approach we will take to symmetry-conscious randomized measurement protocols.
+The lessons we learn here can then be extended to LGTs.